mayel/docs.coopcloud.tech/docs/backup-restore.md

 ---
-title: Back-up and restore an application
+title: Back-up and restore an app
 ---

 We'll use the example of a [`coop-cloud/wordpress`][wordpress] app deployed at